Mikhail Shein: First siege of Smolensk

-Second siege of Smolensk
+Later siege of Smolensk

 The new hostilities against Poland broke out in 1632, and Shein at once led the Russian army to wrestle Smolensk from the Polish control.
 The new siege lasted for 10 months, and the victory seemed not a long way off, when king Wladyslaw IV with a small force fought off the Russians from the walls of Smolensk and captured their provisions in Dorogobuzh.
 Shein's foreign subordinates feuded with each other, their troops being decimated by epidemics, while a large portion of Russian soldiers deserted to their home villages.
 The position of Shein became very perilous, as the long-awaited reinforcement dallied in Mozhaysk.
 On February 15, 1634, he was constrained to surrender his army to the enemy, amid consternation from the tsar and boyars, who were astonished that the much-anticipated war was being lost.

 Execution

 Back in Moscow, Shein was accused of incompetence and high treason and tried by the Boyar Duma.
 He was found guilty and executed on April 28, 1634.
 His estates were confiscated and his family exiled.